usmcsolis/COSC/Security.md

 	   			- generate -b '\x00' -f python
 ```

-SCRIPT place shellcode into script with NOP and EIG values pulled from JMP locations
+SCRIPT place shellcode into script with NOP and EIG values pulled from JMP locations FROM COMRADE
 ```
 #!/usr/bin/env python